Cloudy with Particles

 Backyard Scientists

-There are different cooling methods for cloud chambers.
-One can use adiabatic expansion to create temporary cooling by lowering the pressure ... but I highly doubt two high-school students could pull that off.
+The most significant hurdle, however, was the cooling system.
+There are a few different cooling methods for cloud chambers.
+One can use adiabatic expansion to create temporary cooling by rapidly lowering the pressure... but I highly doubt two high-school students could pull that off.
 Another popular method is using dry ice to supercool the vapors.
-While effective, it is a similarly unobtainable resource that is one-time use only.
-Finally, there is the option of using Peltier thermoelectric modules, which allow for an electrically powered, reusable cooling system.
+While effective, it is a hard-to-source consumable that is strictly one-time use.
+Ultimately, we opted for Peltier thermoelectric modules, which allowed us to build an electrically powered, infinitely reusable cooling system.

 Cascade of Peltier modules, the top one is a TEC-12706 and the bottom one is a TEC-12710